-- Store sausages in the coolest part of the fridge — Don’t leave sausages in the fridge door, but store them at the bottom of the fridge.
+- Store sausages in the coolest part of the fridge — Don’t leave sausages in the fridge door, but store them at the bottom.

 - Keep the temperature below 40 degrees — The fridge temperature should be at or below 40 degrees to keep every perishable food item safe to eat.

-- Wrap open sausages — If you opened the package, rewrap unused sausage in plastic wrap or a sealed bag to avoid air exposure which can lead to food poisoning.
-Also, make sure to wrap if you plan to freeze sausage to prevent freezer burn.
+- Wrap open sausages — If you open the package, rewrap unused sausage in plastic wrap or a sealed bag to avoid air exposure, which can lead to food poisoning.
+Also, wrap if you plan to freeze sausage to prevent freezer burn.